-Ninth grade candidates needed to get 77% of the job.
-In physics, the passing grade was 26.5%, and to obtain a 7 (formerly an A), 62% was required.
-Ninth grade candidates needed to get 77% of the right job.
-Several people have asked us about the basis of the predictions for the new science GCSEs and, in particular, for the combined scientific prize.
+Ninth grade students need to get 77% of the questions right in order to pass.
+But what is the passing grade for GCSE Physics?
+The answer is 26.5%.
+To obtain a 7 (formerly an A), 62% is required.
+Recently, many people have asked about the basis of the predictions for the new science GCSEs and, in particular, for the combined scientific prize.